-III.
+IV.
 FIELDS OF CONCENTRATION

-Students working under Plan I shall select one Field of Concentration from the following; students working under Plan II shall select a Primary Field of Concentration and Secondary Field of Concentration from the following:
+Students working under Plan I shall select one Field of Concentration from the following; students working under Plan II-4A shall select a Primary Field of Concentration and Secondary Field of Concentration from the following:

-The Western World to 1500 Europe 1500-1815 Europe 1815-present United States American West Latin America Asia
+The Western World to 1500 Europe 1815-present American West Asia Europe 1500-1815 United States Latin America

-The M.A.
-Program of Study must include at least one graduate seminar in each Field of Concentration.
-The M.A. examination(s) will be based on the Field(s) of Concentration selected by each student (see Section VI below).
+The M.A. examination(s) will be based on the Field(s) of Concentration selected by each student (see Section VII below).

-IV.
-THE GRADUATE DIRECTOR AND THE COMMITTEE ON STUDIES
+V. THE GRADUATE DIRECTOR AND THE COMMITTEE ON STUDIES(COS)

 The Graduate Director is familiar with all the rules and regulations concerning graduate students and is the authority on what they mean and how they should be interpreted, though appeals may be made to the History Department Graduate Advisory Committee (GAC).

 Students should meet with the Graduate Director every semester and keep him/her apprised of their progress.